 Once you have your test cases and the scripts for test automation ready, you should decide on which devices to run your tests.

-This is a very important step because testing on the right devices and enhancing your app’s quality will help you gain popularity, increase downloads and boost your revenues.
+This is an important step because testing on the right devices and enhancing your app’s quality will help you deliver a seamless user experience that will build loyalty with your customers.